AmmadHassanPro/ContactRESTfulApi/README.md

-The app is deployed on GCP , please use the following url:
+**The app is deployed on GCP , please use the following url:

 https://javarestapi-1234.appspot.com

 and append the method name at the end and use the provided sample request and response to make requests.
-Postman is suggested to test the api.All the Methods are POST, so the call should be made using POST method.
+Postman is suggested to test the api.All the Methods are POST, so the call should be made using POST method

 Overview:

 The Contact Rest Api is a Spring Boot with Spring MVC developed api which is capable of performing CRUD operation on a Contact Entity.
 It is using in memory h2 database instance for persistence.
 It using using Hibernate as an ORM and String Data JPA as a DAO layer.
 I have written some JUnit tests using Mockito and Spring Mock MVC to test some endpoints.
 It is using JSON for request and response.

 It has the following methods:

  /Create

 This method is responsible for creating contacts and presisting it on the database.

 Sample Input (JSON):

 {